Skip to contents

 plot_ceac(results$sim_ev, wtp_range = seq(0, 100000, by = 1000))

-• transition probabilities dependent on decisions and states
+• Transition probabilities dependent on decisions, states, time, tunnels, and prior events

 Disclaimer

-Please note that both DecisionTwig and twig are still under active development and are provided as-is without any warranty.
+Both DecisionTwig and twig are under active development and are provided as-is without warranty.

 License